WHICH PRODUCT ARE YOU MOST INTERESTED IN LEARNING ABOUT? *

 Arizona Department of Transportation

-Tracer wire will not be required for power cables and wires, telephonic or electronic communications, or for landscape irrigation lines smaller than two inches in diameter.
-For Salt River Project Water Users Association (S.R.V.W.U.A.) irrigation facilities, no tracer wire will be required if Salt River Project provides their own tracer system.
+Tracer wire will not be required for power cables and wires, telephonic or electronic communications (other than fiber optic lines), or for landscape irrigation lines smaller than 2 inches in diameter.
+For Salt River Valley Water Users Association (S.R.V.W.U.A.) irrigation facilities, no tracer wire will be required if Salt River Project provides their own tracer system.

-Tracer wire will be required for non-metallic pipe such as High Density Polyethylene (HDPE) and Vitrified Clay Pipe (VCP); and for Polyvinyl Chloride pipe (PVC) two inches in diameter and larger.
-Tracer wire will be required where the metallic component is encased within the pipe, such as reinforced concrete pipe (RCP) and (RGRCP), and Steel Cylinder Concrete Pipe.
+Tracer wire will be required for non-metallic pipe such as corrugated high density polyethylene plastic pipe (HDPE), steel reinforced high density thermoplastic ribbed pipe, corrugated polyethylene plastic pipe (PP), vitrified clay pipe (VCP), and for polyvinyl chloride pipe (PVC) 2 inches in diameter and larger.
+Tracer wire will be required where the metallic component is encased within the pipe, such as reinforced concrete pipe (RCP), rubber gasket reinforced concrete pipe (RGRCP), and steel cylinder concrete pipe.

-New access boxes shall be concrete pull boxes in accordance with Subsection 732-2.03 (Number 5 Pull Box, Traffic Standard T.S.
-1-1), except that the cover shall be marked with the name of the utility or type of facility.
+New access boxes shall be concrete pull boxes in accordance with Subsection 732-2.03 of the specifications (Number 5 Pull Box, Traffic Standard T.S.
+1-1), except that the cover shall be marked with the name of the utility or type of facility."

 The contractor shall install tracer wire along the top of the entire length of the underground facilities.
 The tracer wire shall be attached to the facility at minimum intervals of not more than 20 feet, and shall be secured in such a manner that the wire remains firmly attached throughout the construction period.